SenuaChloe/SimplestErrorHandler/README.md

 Here are the three functions that are part of the public interface :

-    template<typename TExceptionType = BasicException>
-    static void raise_error()

     template<typename TExceptionType = BasicException, typename ...TArgs>
-    static void raise_error(const TArgs & ...args)
+    static void raise_error(const TArgs & ...args);

     template<typename TExceptionType = BasicException, typename ...TArgs>
-    static void assert(bool predicate, const TArgs & ...args)
+    static void assert(bool predicate, const TArgs & ...args);

-The `raise_error()` function generates a generic error message then throws a TExceptionType constructed with this generated message.
-Try not to use this one since it's not very verbose.

 The `raise_error(const TArgs & ...args)` function concatenates every given arguments using the `<<` operator and uses that as the error message.
-A TExceptionType is constructed using this message then thrown.
+A `TExceptionType` is constructed using this message then thrown.
 This is most usefull function.

 The `assert(bool predicate, const TArgs & ...args)` checks if the predicate is true or false.
 If it is false, then it calls `raise_error` with the remaining arguments.
 Else it does nothing.
 You can use this to make one-liners instead of `if (/*...*/) { raise_error(/*...*/); }`.
 Beware of the syntax: `assert` does NOTHING is the predicate is TRUE.